2786256218/Miside_baby/README.md

 * First of all, thanks to Xlmy, the provider of misside 3D animation.
 * Currently, the models and animations of Miside are quite scarce.
 Since I have not learned 3D animation production, I cannot make other animations.
 If any friends are willing to provide materials, please send them to my email lhl2786256218@gmail.com.
 I will add new animations and functions in the next version update.
 * Thanks to everyone who helped with this project
+* The voice function is used in the command line, s to record, q to pause